RayCulp/actions-for-nemo-file-manager/README.md

 ## Nemo Actions in this repository
 ### qdirstat.nemo_action
-Analyzes selected drive or folder using QDirStat.
+Analyze space usage of selected drive or folder using QDirStat.
 ### reduce_50.nemo_action
 Reduce the size of the selected image file by 50%.
 Not my Action.
 Simple example I got somewhere.
 ### shred_with_bleachbit.nemo_action